Kriya Hatha Yoga Teacher Training

 M. Govindan Satchidananda

-14-Day Intensive Residential Training as preparation for a 1-year / 300-hour Teaching Certification & International Yoga Alliance Registration
+14-Day Intensive Residential Training as preparation for a 1-year / 300-hour Teaching Certification & International Yoga Federation Registration

 This program is largely experiential, with a focus on personal transformation as well as developing professional skill.
 Students must be currently practicing Kriya Yoga, have taken the 1st and 2nd Babaji's Kriya Yoga Initiation trainings and have a well-established daily practice.
 Students must have practiced Hatha Yoga for a minimum of two years.
 This is an intensive training program and all participants should have good physical and emotional health.